 I've made this recipe both ways - with fresh, homemade meatballs and with frozen meatballs.
 And honestly: both are AMAZING.

-Dairy-Free Instant Pot Swedish Meatballs with Pasta recipe
+Instant Pot Swedish Meatballs with Pasta (Dairy-Free)

 - With your pressure cooker set on the high sauté setting, add your oil.
 Once heated, add meatballs and sauté for 5 minutes, stirring to heat up all sides.
 NOTE: in my 8-quart Instant Pot, I can usually fit all meatballs in one layer and sauté them all at once.
 If you have a 6-quart pressure cooker, you may need to work in two batches for this part.